hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Consider lengthening grantor / grantee fields for armadillo
 - [ ] If there is a file matching the created file (i.e. xxxx-Base-Runsheet) which exists, pause and get input to see what the user wants to do
 - [ ] Get rid of print statements in export
+- [ ] Automatically export a 'color coding legend' for all documents as an additional tab

 ### File Management To Do